 MP for Sheffield Brightside and Hillsborough

-Gill Furniss has been the Labour and Co-operative MP for Sheffield Brightside and Hillsborough since 2016.
-She currently serves on the Committee of Privileges, the Committee on Standards, the Panel of Chairs, and the Procedure Committee, and has previously held shadow minister roles in Work and Pensions and Transport.
+Gill Furniss is the Labour (Co-op) MP for Sheffield Brightside and Hillsborough, first elected in 2016.
+She currently serves on the Panel of Chairs and sits on the Committee of Privileges, the Committee on Standards, and the Procedure Committee, having previously held Shadow Minister roles for Transport and for Work and Pensions.

-Declares three financial interests: family members employed; miscellaneous interests; and visits outside the UK.
+She has three declared financial interests: family members employed, miscellaneous interests, and visits outside the UK.

 Generated 21 February 2026